 At Crisp, when we value extreme ownership, he has to report the team and share what has been done if someone takes action.
 As long as there's no irreversible risk, we act first.
 We can always adjust later.

 There's less small talk when you work asynchronously.
 This makes sense: it's weird to ask someone, "how's it going?" and then wait two hours until they wake up, see your message, and respond.

 Posting updates about what you're working on allows for better alignment with the rest of your team and company

 Take advantage of email collaboration

-When doing customer service and handling messages over multiple timezone, taking advantages of email collaboration tools, you can benefit from such tools to improve your collaboration skills/
+When doing customer service and handling messages multiple timezone, taking advantage of email collaboration tools, you can benefit from such tools to improve your collaboration skills/